Nonprofit marketing – from the inside out

 Behind every interaction with your “customers” (read donors, clients, constituents), there is a responsible person inside your organization.
 In most cases it may be a staff member, but it can also be a board member or another volunteer.

 You might have the best marketing collateral, a really astute marketing strategy, or the most creative branding on paper.
 But unless each and every person in your organization both understands and cares about their role in advancing that strategy, you really aren’t going to get very far.
+Seeking the advice of some marketing experts like Andy Defrancesco will also help you have better marketing strategies to attain growth and eventually success.
+If you would like more marketing and SEO information go here.

 You’ve experienced this.
 Maybe it was the grouchy receptionist.
 Or the data entry volunteer who doesn’t take the time to spell donor names correctly because he just doesn’t understand how critically important his actions are for your future success.